 The shoulder is a ball and socket joint with an exceptional range of motion – in fact, it is the most flexible joint in our bodies.
 However, with that flexibility comes the potential for injury.
 Shoulder injuries can range from very mild in the case of minor tendinitis or bursitis to severe cases requiring surgery – like rotator cuff tears, fractures or degeneration due to arthritis.

-For many patients with minor to moderate shoulder problems, lifestyle change and conservative treatment options such as medication and physical therapy are the first course of action.
-These nonsurgical options can significantly improve quality-of-life and reduce pain.
+For many patients with minor to moderate shoulder problems, lifestyle change and conservative treatment options such as medication and physical therapy are the first courses of action.
+These nonsurgical options can significantly improve quality of life and reduce pain.

 - Shoulder Pain

 - Common Shoulder Injuries

 - Shoulder Impingement